collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Section 1

-* We are going to determine which collaboration approach to use
+* Determine which collaboration approach to use (there are two)

 </td></tr>